MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/overview.md

 -   [Engage on social networks](../social-engagement/engage-on-social-networks.md): Interact with other users on social media and keep the conversations flowing.
 Create streams to follow the conversations that matter the most to you, and reply to posts directly from within [!INCLUDE[pn_netbreeze_short](../includes/pn-netbreeze-short.md)].
 Find out how you can connect a social profile with [!INCLUDE[pn_netbreeze_short](../includes/pn-netbreeze-short.md)] and share it with other users of the solution.

 -   [Stay up to date with alerts](../social-engagement/email-alerts.md): Stay on top of what’s happening on the social web.
 Set up alerts that are sent directly to your inbox, and know the details without any delay if something important happens.

+## Product updates

  We frequently release updates to introduce new capabilities, improve existing features, and fix various issues.